Best family cars for 2020

 And ‘your lifestyle’ is the operative term.
 No family is identical, so it’s important to consider your specific needs.
 For instance:

 - Double or triple buggy?
-You need to make sure your boot can accommodate.
+You need to make sure your boot can accommodate it.

 - Looking after the last generation as well as the next one?
-Take extra care when assessing the amount of space the car offers, and how easy it is to get in and out.
+Take extra care when assessing the amount of space the car offers, and how easy it is to get in and out of.

-Welcome to the dizzying world of age-rated car seats, changing regulations and something called Isofix.
+Welcome to the dizzying world of age, weight or height-rated car seats, something called Isofix and something newer called i-Size.

-Before you head to a car dealership, you’ll want to do a bit of background reading.
+Before you head to a car dealership, you’ll want to do a bit of background reading on the different types of car seat and how to fit them.
 We have separate, simple guides that explain everything you need to know:

-Remember, there’s nothing to stop you taking your seat and/or child to the dealership with you, just to make sure both fit.
+Remember, there’s nothing to stop you taking your seat and/or child to the dealership to make sure both fit.

-Had even more children?
-If you’re looking for a car that can get three or more car seats in, you’ll find choice is limited – but here’s our guide to cars with multiple child car seats.
+If you’re looking for a car that can get three or more car seats in, you’ll find that your choice is limited.

 But changing your car is expensive.
-And should the size of your brood increase unexpectedly, the finance needed to buy a new car could be more fleeting than ever.
+And should the size of your brood increase unexpectedly, the finance needed to buy a new car could be more hard to come by than ever.

 But there is an alternative: the Multimac.